jvsiratt/siratt-research/README.md

 Presented to the Notre Dame Math Department Logic Seminar.

-### 240710-ND-dissertation
+### 240710-ND-dissertation and 240624-ND-dissert-defense-presentation
-*Some Applications of Formal Mathematics*
+*Some Applications of Formal Mathematics* and
+*In defense of Some Applications of Formal Mathematics*

-Doctoral dissertation, University of Notre Dame Department of Mathematics.
+Doctoral dissertation and accompanying slides for its defense, University of Notre Dame Department of Mathematics.

 ### 250303-JHUAPL-FM-presentation
 Slides for presentation "Interactive Theorem Proving and Applications at NASA"